NeuroNexa/test/rl_sar/README.md

   rl_sar/src/rl_sar/scripts/run_titati_canfd_router.sh
   ```

   If ROS commands are not available or the package is not installed, the script automatically falls back to `cmake_build/bin/titati_canfd_router_node`.
 The node keeps listening for the control-board heartbeat and automatically issues the `SET_READY_NEXT -> FORCE_DIRECT` CAN RPC when needed.
+When the router is in pass-through mode the master Jetson must broadcast the same RPC frame to both motor controllers; the bundled Titati SDK does this automatically for 16-DOF builds so joints **0-7** (master MCU) and **8-15** (slave MCU) enter direct mode together.
 - The master Jetson (or your desktop) runs the programs from this repository and streams direct torque commands for all 16 motors on the shared CAN-FD bus (the PD gains come from the RL policy or the standalone diagnostic).

 #### Verify all motors before RL